 See What We’ve Planted, Built and Brought to Life.

 Our clients wanted a front landscape that they could easily manage, a style cohesive to the house, and wanted to keep their one much loved windmill palm.
 The front was all grass on a gentle slope with a skinny walkway from the driveway to the front door.
-We designed a centrally located entrance walkway that zig-zagged to the front door, retaining paver walls and planter boxes that helped to level the slope, and new planting beds that helped to soften the hardscape.
+We designed a centrally located entrance walkway that zig-zags to the front door, retaining paver walls, paver planter boxes that helped to level the slope, and new planting beds that helped to soften the hardscape.

 We retained the original asphalt walkway from the driveway, but widened it and changed out the material to match the new zig-zag walkway.
-Our clients loved the large stepping pavers and black Mexican pebbles.
+Our clients loved the large stepping pavers and the black Mexican pebbles set in-between.

 Traditional NW Garden Style, Ridgefield, Washington | The water feature was existing, but we designed approximately 80% new plant material.